-Academic Co-Director Graduate Policy Studies and Assistant Professor of Sociology
+Academic Co-Director Graduate Policy Studies and Associate Professor of Sociology

 - Liberal Arts